robdevops/check_ntp_clients/README.md

 # check_ntp_clients
-`check_ntp_clients` plugin for Icinga and Nagios.
-Warns about stale clients known to `ntpd`, `ntpsec` or `chrony` NTP servers.
+`check_ntp_clients` is a plugin for Icinga and Nagios.
+It warns about stale clients known to NTP servers.

 ## Description
 This test is designed to run on a private NTP server, and alerts about known NTP clients we haven't heard from in a while.
-Supports chrony, ntpsec and ntpd classic.
+It supports `chrony`, `ntpsec` and `ntpd classic` NTP servers.

 ## Limitations
 * This test uses runtime network statistics counters to discover clients.
 This means the client list is cleared when ntpd or chronyd are restarted, making it possible to miss a stale client if the server is restarted at an unfortunate time.
 It is recommended to compliment this test with `check_ntp_time` (from the `nagios-plugins-ntp` or `monitoring-plugins-basic` packages) on each client.